-A template is simply a pre-saved drawing that can be used to base new drawings on.
-They are useful if you have a standard layout that should be repeated i.e. if you want:- Template Create In this tutorial we will discuss how to:-
+A template is simply a pre-saved drawing that can be used to base new drawings on, useful if you want to reuse a standard layout, such as...

-A template is typically applied when starting a new drawing using the Create from template dialog (shown above).
-However you can apply one or more templates in a currently opened drawing - see Apply Template topic.
-These dialogs allows you to merge in a template in several ways:-
+A template is typically applied when starting a new drawing using the Create from templatedialog but you can apply one or more templates in a currently opened drawing i.e. from the File menu select Prepare > Apply Templates.

 Since these templates should contain only properties relevant to their purpose, you could apply them all, in any order, without problems.
-It also means you could switch between similar templates at any time because they will only overwrite a limited number of properties.
+This also means you could switch between similar templates at any time because they will only overwrite a limited number of properties.

 To create templates you start CabMasterPro as per normal, except without a library.
 You can update a current template by moving things around (see Allow Edit) or create a template from scratch.
 The following outlines the basic steps required.